 Companies often have a vague idea of what kinds of products customers will actually buy.
 They will hire companies like Ipsos i-Say to conduct surveys among potential customers.
 This is where you come in.

 The surveys you complete on i-Say are designed to use your input for i-Say’s clients so that companies know how to market to customers better. i-Say will reward you in return for your opinions.

 It only takes a few minutes to set up your Ipsos i-Say profile.
 Make sure to take the time to complete all of the questions.
 If you have an incomplete profile, i-Say may not have enough information about you to match you with eligible surveys.

 You can check to see if it’s complete by clicking on the “My Profile” button on the top right of the browser window.

 Surveys are the main way to earn i-Say points.
-The amount of points you earn will vary, but you can generally expect to earn around 45-90 points per survey, which is worth $0.45-$0.90.
+The number of points you earn will vary, but you can generally expect to earn around 45-90 points per survey, which is worth $0.45-$0.90.

 Each survey is looking for a specific demographic and people who use certain products.
 For example, if you’re male, you may see a survey asking about which shaving products you use.

 If you don’t use the specific shaving products that the survey’s referring to, you may be disqualified early on.
 Even if you’re disqualified for a survey, you’ll still earn five points.

 There is a finite number of surveys you can take.
 If you complete them all, you might not be able to take any more until they become available. i-Say will send you an email when there are new surveys to take.